This post was originally published on our renovation blog in June 2015. All new renovation-related posts will be included on the Gibbes Museum blog.

 Below is a listing of Anita’s more memorable projects:

-- Frick West Gallery, East Gallery: designed a new lighting system that integrates invisibly with the museum’s landmark interiors
+The Frick Collection, East and West Galleries: designed a new lighting system that integrates invisibly with the museum’s landmark interiors

-- Metropolitan Museum Great Hall: recreation of the original McKim Meade and White pendants
+Metropolitan Museum Great Hall: recreation of the original McKim Meade and White pendant

 Royal Bank of Canada Capital Markets: a conference center and trading floor